 The area surrounding the Gables at Stonewall Tell is currently seeing a growth in new developments.
-Although the site area's roadway networks are not severely congested, there are a number of improvements needed in order to address potential congestion issues.
+Although the site area's roadway networks are not severely congested, there are a number of improvements needed to be made in order to address potential congestion issues.
 It is urged that the various recommendations pointed out by the consultant be carried out to allow for better site access as well as efficient traffic movement around the site area.
-Realignment of Scarborough Road to pass through the center of the proposed site will allow better access for the residential component of the project.
-If such an improvement is carried out, it will minimize conflicts between residential and commercial traffic.
+Realignment of Scarborough Road to pass through the center of the proposed site will allow for better access for the residential component of the project.
+If such an improvement is carried out, it will prevent any conflicts between residential and commercial traffic.

-INFRASTRUCTURE Wastewater and Sewage
+Wastewater and Sewage